Core Value: Perseverance

-When I wrote my original post, I had no idea where I would be teaching.
-I just knew I would be teaching somewhere.
-When I started teaching again, it was in a park under the cover of trees.
+When the new management at the county golf courses decided that I was not a good fit for their programs, I did not know what was ahead.
+I knew I would be teaching somewhere.
+Initially that was in a park under the cover of trees.
 Seriously, I found a quiet shady spot with enough room for my net and some short game tools.
 It was the perfect spot to work with my junior students and they did not mind at all.
 As a matter of fact, they loved it.

 It wasn't a fancy golf course, but they were progressing and they continue to do so at the Golf Learning Center at Commons Park in Royal Palm Beach.
 I am sure that there are golf professionals out there that think less of me because I am not teaching at a golf course.
 I have also lost a few students since then because they want to learn in those facilities.
 I am fine with all of it because I love where I am, I love what I do, I love teaching.
 When you love what you do, you find a way to persevere.

-If you are looking for a great story about perseverance to read with your children, check out Twice as Good.
-You can find it at the library or if you prefer to buy, it is listed on several used book sites
+If you are looking for a great story about perseverance to read, check out Twice as Good.
+You can find it at the library or if you prefer to buy, it is listed on several used book sites.

 A caddie is a person that carries a golfer's clubs and provides assistance during match play.
 In junior tournaments, parents usually play the role of caddie when they are allowed.
 While this can create great bonding opportunities, it can also create some tense moments on the golf course.
 Either the golfer blames their caddie, their parent, for the bad decisions they make or worse the caddie is unwilling to allow the golfer an opportunity to make a bad decision.